-Genitourinary medicine (GUM) is a dynamic, fun speciality which provides care for all aspects of sexual health and HIV medicine.
+Genitourinary medicine (GUM) is a dynamic, fun specialty which provides care for all aspects of sexual health and HIV medicine.

 The specialty is evolving to accommodate the requirements of a modern sexual health and HIV service, both in terms of curriculum review and managing commissioning change, with the patient needs at the forefront of training and workforce planning.